sahitya-chandra/codexa/web/content/docs/usage.md

 **Note:** First ingestion may take a few minutes depending on your codebase size.
 Subsequent ingestions are faster as they only process changed files.

+> [!WARNING]
+> **Codebase Size Limitation**: Codexa currently supports projects with up to **200 files** and **20,000 chunks**.
+If your codebase exceeds these limits, you'll receive an error.
+To work around this, use more restrictive `includeGlobs` patterns to focus on specific directories or file types.

 ---

 ### `config`